Dynamical hair growth in black hole binaries in Einstein-scalar-Gauss-Bonnet gravity: Acknowledgments

 \section{Acknowledgments}

 We thank Rohit Chandramouli for insightful discussions on detectability criteria and waveform templates.
 We thank Maxence Corman for sharing the scripts to perform the alignment of the waveforms.
 We are also grateful to Félix-Louis Julié for useful discussions on the Wald entropy and for providing helpful comments on the manuscript.
 We thank the entire \texttt{GRTL} Collaboration\footnote{\texttt{www.grtlcollaboration.org}} for their support and code development work.
 This study is partly financed by the European Union-NextGenerationEU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project No. BG-RRP-2.004-0008-C01.
+The work by LC has been partially supported by the MUR FIS2 Advanced Grant ET-NOW (CUP: B53C25001080001) and by the INFN TEONGRAV initiative.
+LAS is partly funded by Interuniversitaire Bijzonder Onderzoeksfonds (IBOF)/21/084.
 DD acknowledges financial support via an Emmy Noether Research Group funded by the German Research Foundation (DFG) under grant no. DO 1771/1-1, the Spanish Ministry of Science and Innovation via the Ram\'on y Cajal programme (grant RYC2023-042559-I), funded by MCIN/AEI/10.13039/501100011033, and the Spanish Agencia Estatal de Investigaci\'on (grant PID2024-159689NB-C21) funded by MICIU/AEI/10.13039/501100011033 and by FEDER / EU.
 EB acknowledges support from the European Union’s Horizon ERC Synergy Grant ``Making Sense of the Unexpected in the Gravitational-Wave Sky'' (Grant No. GWSky-101167314) and the PRIN 2022 grant ``GUVIRP - Gravity tests in the UltraViolet and InfraRed with Pulsar timing''.
-The work by LC has been partially supported by the MUR FIS2 Advanced Grant ET-NOW (CUP: B53C25001080001) and by the INFN TEONGRAV initiative.
 We acknowledge Discoverer PetaSC and EuroHPC JU for awarding this project access to Discoverer supercomputer resources.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 We also used the resources and services provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government.